JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

    * Images should be in the `drawable` directory.
    * Fonts should be in the `font` directory.
-   * Strings (`strings.xml`) should be in the `values` directory.
+   * Strings should be in the `values` directory.
    * Other files with any hierarchy should be in the `files` directory.

-4. > Available starting with Compose Multiplatform 1.6.10-beta01.
-   >
-   {type="warning"}

-   If necessary, you can alter the default settings for Compose Multiplatform resources by adding a `compose.resources{}` block to the `build.gradle.kts` file:
+4. Starting with Compose Multiplatform 1.6.10-beta01, you can alter the default settings for Compose Multiplatform resources by adding a `compose.resources{}` block to the `build.gradle.kts` file:

     ```kotlin
     compose.resources {